Microchip-MPLAB-Harmony/smartenergy_g3_apps/docs/GUID-CB22CEE4-8CC0-4FE4-BE82-CAFC9A5F41E2.md

 # Application Example

-Microchip PLC & Go application is a point to multi-point chat application built on top of the PHY layer of state-of-the-art PRIME protocol.
+Microchip PLC & Go application is a point to multi-point chat application built on top of the PHY layer of state-of-the-art G3-PLC protocol.

-Note that `phy_plc_and_go` application example can be used with Microchip PRIME stack version included on MPLAB Harmony in any Microchip platforms implementing PL360/PL460 device as PLC modem.
+Note that `phy_plc_and_go` application example can be used with Microchip G3-PLC stack version 1.4.1 or above in any Microchip platforms implementing PL360/PL460 device as PLC modem.

 This application example assumes that a host device \(a PC, for example\) is connected through a serial interface \(USB, UART\) to a Microchip evaluation kit acting as a PLC modem.